montanariarthur/OptimalSensorPlacement/README.md

 Details can be found in:
 - Arthur N. Montanari, Luis A. Aguirre (**2020**).
 Observability of Network Systems: A Critical Review of Recent Results. *Journal of Control, Automation and Electrical Systems*, 31(6), 1348–1374. https://doi.org/10.1007/s40313-020-00633-5 .

 Please, refer to this paper for further details.
 The codes syntax were adjusted to be better aligned with the paper notation.
-The contents of this repository were firstly reported at https://doi.org/10.13140/RG.2.2.22524.28803/1.
+The contents of this repository were first reported at https://doi.org/10.13140/RG.2.2.22524.28803/1.

 # Usage